13. Paths Cross

 But the newspaper guy was still trying to find Oscar.

-Which meant he probably didn’t know about Luci’s claim on the ticket.
+Which meant he couldn’t know about Luci’s claim on the ticket.

 After dropping Oscar off, Henry parked a few blocks away.

-Returned on foot, sneaking across the lawn on the side of the house that had no lighting.
+Returned on foot, sneaking across the side of the house that had no lighting.

-A lone lamp at the top of the staircase.
+A lone lamp shone at the top of a metal staircase, light barely making it through all the black iron.

-The windows to the doors on the first and second floor apartments were smooth obsidian, ground level pitch black.
+The windows to the doors on the second and first floor apartments were smooth obsidian.

 Henry was but a shadow moving up the stairs.